 Take some housekeeping advice from the pros — there really is a right way and a wrong way to clean your house.

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

-Cleaning Pros Know
+Secrets of Cleaning Pros

 If you’ve ever hired a professional housecleaner or watched as hotel housekeeping staff quickly tidied a room, you’ve probably been amazed at how fast they can get things squeaky clean.
 It comes from years of practice, of course, but also because they know the quickest, safest ways to clean thoroughly and efficiently.

 So we asked some housekeeping pros to share a few of those secrets — especially things they would never do when it comes to cleaning their homes.

 Most people are aware that bleach and ammonia are a dangerous combination.
 They produce chloramine vapor, or mustard gas, which can be fatal if inhaled.

 But you should also keep bleach far away from oven cleaner, lemon juice, dish detergent and basically every other household cleaning product.
 And mixing different brands of drain cleaners could literally cause your sink to explode.
 A less lethal chemical combination that can still damage surfaces?
 Hydrogen peroxide and vinegar.